lmc2179/lmc2179.github.io/drafts/regression_eda.md

 # Why do EDA?

+- Build intuition about potential intervention points (points of leverage)
+- Check assumptions we have about which variables are associated with the outcome
+- Challenges: many variables, maybe many subgroups, hard to intuit the "unique impact" of each
+- Berk: Describing the data is most of what we do

-# The ideal visualization: Effect of each variable
+# The ideal visualization: Association of each variable with the outcome

-# Forest plots and regression models: Not ideal, but pretty good at summarizing the data

 # Examples: What is associated with high income?